 Cunningham Hill Infants have designed a curriculum around our belief that all children are unique and should be provided with opportunities to become happy, well-rounded and independent life-long learners, who are ready for the next step in their lives.
 Through careful planning of necessary skills, we are able to ensure that our children make positive progression as they move through the school.

 We are proud of our diverse community and have integrated this as a fundamental element of our curriculum, whilst ensuring that Literacy remains the cornerstone of learning to support our multicultural school.
 By fostering this level of understanding and respect for all, our broad and varied curriculum offers our children the chance to thrive through topics whilst sharing in the rich experiences of others.

-In the EYFS we have utilised the Development Matters guidance document and in Key Stage 1 we have used the National curriculum to all children based on the latest programmes of study, this is the new Curriculum 2014.
-This is by directly involving the children in planning their learning.
-We ensure it is an interesting, relevant and balanced curriculum.
+In the EYFS we have utilised the Development Matters guidance document and in Key Stage 1 we have used the National curriculum to all children based on the latest programmes of study through an interesting, relevant and balanced curriculum.
 We give them:

 - Opportunities for speaking and listening